 If you fall behind in loan repayments, the secured creditor is able to repossess and sell the vehicle.
 You need to contact your secured creditor (such as bank or lender) to discuss what you intend to do.

 If the creditor sells your vehicle and you still owe them money:

 - You can list this in your bankruptcy.

 The creditor can no longer pursue you for this debt.

 Ben is paying off a 2011 Holden Combo van worth $10,000.
 To buy it, he borrowed money from Island Bank who registered a security over the van on the Personal Property Securities Register.
 Ben currently owes Island Bank $9,000.

 Ben finds his debts crippling.
 He has done some research and thinks bankruptcy would be his best option.
-Ben went to the AFSA website and downloaded the Bankruptcy Form and information.
+Ben went to the AFSA website and created an account on Bankruptcy Online.
+He logged into the account and downloaded the Bankruptcy Form and information.